 Keep Your Pet Safe This Halloween

-Halloween is a joyous occasion if you are a child.
-Children get to dress in their favorite costume and go door-to-door collecting candy all night; what could be better?
-However, Halloween is not so fun if you are a pet.
-There are unfamiliar noises, strangers in costumes, knocks at the door all night, among many other things.
+However, Halloween isn’t such a joyous occasion if you’re a pet.
+There are unfamiliar noises, strangers in costumes, knocks at the door late at night, and tempting treats that can be fatal.
 The following are suggestions to keep your pet safe and stress-free this Halloween.

 Constant knocking and doorbell ringing all night can be stressful for pets.
 Loud noises and people in costumes could cause your pet to become agitated and uncharacteristic behavior may result.
-Cats also tend to run when they hear loud noises, so make sure they stay inside.
+Cats also tend to run when they hear loud noises, so make sure you keep them inside.
 Unless you have a very social dog, the best place for your pet on Halloween is tucked away in a quiet room of the house and out of harm’s way.
-You may also want to play soothing music to drown out the noise and activity.
+You may also want to play soothing music to drown out the noise and activity going on outside.

 Xylitol is a sugar substitute that can be found in many forms of foods and candy products, especially sugar-free candies and gum.
-Xylitol is not known to be dangerous to people, however, veterinarians are seeing increased rates of Xylitol poisoning in dogs.
-Pet owners need to be aware if Xylitol is in products and be very vigilant so that their pets don’t ingest it.
+Xylitol is not known to be dangerous to people, however veterinarians are seeing increased rates of Xylitol poisoning in dogs.
 The ASPCA Animal Poison Control Center reports that they see thousands of cases of Xylitol poisoning in pets each year.
-Any animal that ingests Xylitol, even in very small amounts, should be seen by a veterinarian immediately.
+A veterinarian should see any animal that ingests Xylitol, even in very small amounts, immediately.

 Make sure decorations that pets could chew on (like streamers and fake spider webs) are out of reach.
-I’ve seen a case where a cat’s intestines became clogged after consuming a synthetic spider web, so I would caution against decorating your house with these webs if you have curious cats.
+I’ve seen a case where a cat’s intestines became clogged after consuming a synthetic spider web.
+I would caution against decorating your house with these webs if you have curious cats.

-Make sure Jack-o-lanterns with candles and flames are out of harm’s way.
-Candles in Jack-o-lanterns can singe curious pets or cause fires if knocked over.
-The American Veterinary Medical Association even cautions against using glow sticks in pumpkins as they can cause pets to salivate excessively and behave strangely if ingested.
+Make sure jack-o-lanterns with candles and flames are out of harm’s way.
+Candles in jack-o-lanterns can singe pets or cause fires if knocked over.
+In addition, the American Veterinary Medical Association cautions against using glow sticks in pumpkins, as they can be dangerous to pets if ingested.

-Most pets don’t like to be dressed up for Halloween.
+Most pets do not like to be dressed up for Halloween.
 Costumes can confine your pet’s movement and masks can obstruct their vision.
-If you happen to have one of those rare pets who likes being dressed up, make sure the costume is safe.
+If you happen to have one of those rare pets who like being dressed up, make sure the costume is safe.
 It should not constrict the animal’s movement, sight or hearing, or impede his ability to breathe.
 Keep a look out for small, dangling, or easily chewed-off pieces on the costume that your pet could possibly choke on.
 PetMD suggests taking the time to let your pet try the costume and get used to it before the big night.
-If your pet doesn’t seem thrilled to be wearing the costume, try a bandanna or a new festive collar.
+If your pet does not seem thrilled to be wearing the costume, try a bandanna or a new festive collar.

-Your pet should be wearing a collar, along with a proper ID tag, in case your pet escapes despite your best efforts.
+Your pet should be wearing a collar, along with a proper id tag, in case your pet escapes despite your best efforts.
 If your pet becomes lost, check with your local humane society and animal control right away.
-For more advice on locating your lost pet, refer to this previous Pet Chat column.

 The superstition surrounding black cats cause them to be the target of pranks on Halloween.
 Therefore, people with black cats should be extra careful about keeping them safely inside on Halloween.
 The concern is serious enough that most humane societies avoid adopting out black cats during the Halloween season due to the risk of them being harmed.